hughobrien/psu-constitution/README.md

 2. Class – undergraduate and taught postgraduate classes for each year of every course as defined by the University.
 In the case of Research Postgraduates a class shall be defined as their college of research.

-3. Class Representative – as defined in Article 9
+3. Class Representative – as defined in Article 9: Class Representatives

-4. Clubs and Societies Council – as defined in Article 11
+4. Clubs and Societies Council – as defined in Article 11: Clubs and Societies

-5. Clubs and Societies Executive – as defined in Article 11
+5. Clubs and Societies Executive – as defined in Article 11: Clubs and Societies

 6. College – One of the constituent colleges of the University for the Plassey Campus

 7. Constitution – This document in its entirety

-8. Council – as defined in Article 7
+8. Council – as defined in Article 7: PSU Council

 9. Directly Elected – a union position elected from the entire student population

-10. Executive – as defined in Article 8
+10. Executive – as defined in Article 8: Executive

-11. General Meeting – as defined in Article 6
+11. General Meeting – as defined in Article 6: General Meetings

 12. Non-Voting Member Status – shall have full member rights except the right to vote